Learning will be online for most pupils until at least the middle of February.

 To find out more about additional support for learning in the early years, click on the link to our factsheet, below.

-If your child needs extra support with their return to school, including if they are not able to attend full time straight away, it is important to speak with the school about what support they can offer.
+Once schools reopen more fully, if your child needs extra support with their return to school, including if they are not able to attend full time, it is important to speak with the school about what support they can offer.
 A plan should be put in place based on your child’s individual needs and you and your child should be involved in this.

 The plan should include how to build up your child’s time at school so that they can attend full time when they are ready.
 Your child has a right to the support they need to fully benefit from their education and attend full time if they are able to.
 The school should also think about how they will support your child’s learning for the times they are not at school.